psipred/bioserf/README.md

 * ./ : tmp dir for models and whatnot
 * pdb/ : location of pdb files
 * reformat.pl : location of reformat.pl
-* mod9.17 : locatin of Modeller binary
+* mod9.17 : location of Modeller binary

 If a good hit is found pdb files of the form NAME_start_stop.pdb will be produced for each domain that CATH